Bilevel Imaging Learning Problems as Mathematical Programs with Complementarity Constraints: Reformulation and Theory: Problem Statement and Reformulation

 \subsection{Bilevel Second Order Total Generalized Variation}

-Higher order regularizers were introduced as a remedy to some shortcomings of nonsmooth first order regularizers, such as isotropic or anisotropic Total Variation.
-Arguably the most well-known artifact introduced by TV is the so-called staircasing, which leads to a piecewise constant reconstruction of smooth intensity variations in the image.
+Higher order regularizers were introduced as a remedy to some shortcomings of first order ones, such as isotropic or anisotropic total variation.
+Arguably the most well-known artifact introduced by TV is the so-called staircasing effect, which leads to a piecewise constant reconstruction of smooth intensity variations in the image.
 Indeed, one possibility to counteract such artifacts is the introduction of higher-order derivatives in the image regularization terms.
-Chambolle and Lions \cite{chambolle1997image}, for instance, proposed a higher-order method by means of an infimal convolution of the TV and the TV of the image gradient, called \emph{Infimal Convolution Total Variation (ICTV)} model.
-Other approaches to combine first- and second-order regularization originate, for instance, from Chan et al. \cite{chan2000highorder} who consider total variation minimization together with weighted versions of the Laplacian, the Euler-elastica functional \cite{masnou1998level}, which combines total variation regularization with curvature penalisation, and many more.
+Chambolle and Lions \cite{chambolle1997image}, for instance, proposed a higher-order method by means of an infimal convolution of the total variation of the image and the total variation of the image gradient, called \emph{Infimal Convolution Total Variation (ICTV)}.
+Other ways to combine first- and second-order regularizers where introduced, for instance, by Chan et al. \cite{chan2000highorder}, who consider total variation minimization together with weighted versions of the Laplacian, by Masnou and Morel \cite{masnou1998level}, who introduced the Euler-elastica functional that combines total variation regularization with curvature penalization, by Parisotto et al. \cite{parisotto2020higher}, who proposed a higher-order anisotropic version of total variation, among other.

-Bredies et al. \cite{bredies2010total} proposed \emph{Total Generalized Variation (TGV)} as a higher-order variant of TV regularization.
-This family of regularizers has gained a lot of popularity thanks to its frequently superior performance compared with TV and ICTV, and has been studied in depth both theoretically and numerically \cite{knoll2011second,martin2013tgvdti,bredies2013spatially,hintermuller2017analytical}.

-Bilevel problems with TGV lower-level instances have also been investigated in the last years, yielding results on existence and approximability of optimal parameters \cite{reyes2015a}, first-order necessary optimality conditions for scalar and scale-dependent parameters \cite{van2017learning,calatroni2017bilevel}, dualization approaches \cite{hintermuller2017optimal,hintermuller2019generating}, and optimization algorithms for their numerical solution \cite{calatroni2017bilevel,reyes2015a}.
+In \cite{bredies2010total}, Bredies et al. proposed \emph{Total Generalized Variation (TGV)} as higher-order variants of TV.
+This family of regularizers has gained popularity thanks to its frequently superior performance compared with TV and ICTV, and has been studied in depth both theoretically and numerically \cite{knoll2011second,martin2013tgvdti,hintermuller2017analytical}.
+Bilevel problems with TGV lower-level instances have also been investigated in the last years, yielding results on existence and approximability of optimal parameters \cite{reyes2015a}, first-order necessary optimality conditions for scalar and scale-dependent parameters \cite{van2017learning,calatroni2017bilevel}, dualization approaches \cite{hintermuller2017optimal,hintermuller2019generating}, and iterative optimization algorithms \cite{calatroni2017bilevel,reyes2015a}.